-M. Azizul (Aziz) Islam is Chair in Accountancy and the Director of Post Graduate Research (Accounting & Finance) at the University of Aberdeen Business School.
-He joined the University of Aberdeen in October, 2017 as Professor in Accountancy.
-Prior to this, he was Associate Professor in Accounting at QUT, Senior Lecturer in Accounting at Deakin University and Lecturer in Accounting at RMIT University.
+M. Azizul (Aziz) Islam is Chair in Accountancy and Professor in Sustainability Accounting and Transparency at the University of Aberdeen Business School.
+He is also Business School Lead Research and Innovation.
+He joined the University of Aberdeen in October, 2017 as Professor.
+Prior to this, he was Associate Professor in Accountancy at QUT, Senior Lecturer in Accounting at Deakin University and Lecturer in Accounting at RMIT University.
 He was also a faculty member at the University of Dhaka and Khulna University.
 Aziz is a Haskayne Distinguished Visiting Professor at the University of Calgary (2016) and was a distinguished visiting professor at the University of Gadjah Mada (2014).
 Aziz is a Certified Practising Accountant (CPA Australia) and a Chartered Accountant (CAANZ).

 Aziz completed his PhD on corporate social and environmental disclosures at RMIT University under the supervision of Professor Craig Deegan.
 In line with his PhD work, his current research interests are focused on corporate accountability, sustainability and disclosures.
 Aziz investigates some of the specific accountability and disclosure issues including (but not limited to): corporate human rights performance, climate change accounting, social audit and corporate anti-bribery performance.